awesomerank/awesomerank.github.io/lists/leekelleher/awesome-umbraco.md

 * [Vorto](https://our.umbraco.org/projects/backoffice-extensions/vorto) - Property-editor wrapper for multilingual content entry.
 * [Meganav](https://our.umbraco.org/projects/website-utilities/meganav/) - A flexible, draggable link picker for constructing site navigation menus, big or small.
 * [OEmbed Picker Property Editor](https://our.umbraco.org/projects/backoffice-extensions/oembed-picker-property-editor/) - Property editor to allow embedding 3rd party media like Youtube, Vimeo, ... outside of the rich text editor.
+* [uEditorNotes](https://our.umbraco.org/projects/backoffice-extensions/ueditornotes/) - Provides a way to display instructional messages for content editors, at the point of content entry.

 ### SEO Tools